 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D610 does not offer wifi capability.
+In contrast, the D610 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D610 (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D610 and the RX1R II are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the RX1R II followed on from the Sony RX1R.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D610 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.